come to terms with

 覚え方のコツ Memory Tip

-Remember terms as conditions or an agreement.
-Come to terms with means reaching a point where you can live with a difficult fact, loss, or change.
-It often includes time, struggle, and emotional adjustment.
+First remember terms as conditions or an agreement.
+Come to terms with suggests reaching a point where you can live with a difficult reality, person, or past situation.
+It is stronger than simple accept because it often includes time, struggle, and emotional adjustment.

 例文